The Constitution of the Edinburgh University Theatre Company

 d) Ensuring all staging and construction is viable and as safe as reasonably possible.

-e) Providing contacts, advice and on hand assistance to set managers and designers.
+e) Providing contacts, advice and on hand assistance to set managers and designers. - The Social Events Manager is responsible for:

 a) The social calendar and the overall social health of the EUTC.